Shared device setup

 If you dismiss the explanation and want to see it again, touch in the top corner and select Instructions.

-- Tap and hold the Admin Programmer tablet to the student tablet so that the NFC antennas on both tablets align.
+- Tap and hold the administrator tablet to the student tablet so that the NFC antennas on both tablets align.
 You’ll hear the "start" sound when the two tablets are correctly aligned.

 - If you're using two Nexus 7, Asus Transformer Pad (with or without keyboard), or HP Slate 8 Pro tablets, place the tablets back to back and align the edges.